 If you speak to PALS on behalf of a friend or relative, we will need to seek their permission to share confidential information, unless the enquiry is of a general nature about how services are delivered.
 Confidentiality is respected at all times.

-You can get in touch with us by emailing firstname.lastname@example.org or calling a member of the team on the numbers below:
+You can get in touch with us by emailing firstname.lastname@example.org or calling the team on:

-We are available from 9am to 5pm, Monday to Friday and will respond to your query within 24 hours.
+We are available from 10:00 am to 4:00 pm, Monday to Friday and will respond to your query within 2 working days.

 Complaints are acknowledged within three working days.